Age Spots or Liver Spots

 Age spots are, as the name suggests, generally associated with older skin.
 If you look after your skin by keeping out of the sun, away from sunbeds and use a high factor sun screen block you may be lucky enough to never develop age spots.
 However, as the majority of individuals do not do this, age spots are very common in the over 40’s, and increase in their size and amount as we age.
 Age spots or liver spots are not harmful and are therefore of no medical concern.
 They are however permanent skin changes that may affect the cosmetic appearance of the skin.
 The main problem with them is that the older they are the deeper they may develop into the skin.
 For that reason alone it is better to have them treated sooner rather than later.

 Treatment of Age Spots, Liver Spots, Sun Spots

-The vast majority of sun spots are successfully treated.
-The process for treating liver spots using advanced cosmetic procedures involves delicately removing the very superficial gossamer thin epidermis only, to expose new fresh skin underneath.
-Sometimes very old age spots cannot be treated effectively as the damage has travelled down into the dermal skin layer.
+The vast majority of spigmented blemishes are successfully treated.
+The process for treating liver spots using advanced cosmetic procedures involves delicately removing the very superficial gossamer thin epidermis, to expose new fresh skin underneath.
+Sometimes very established age spots cannot be treated effectively as the damage has travelled down into the dermal skin layer.

-We can also treat pigmentation problems including age spots using highly advanced pharmaceutical and cosmeceutical products which regulate pigmentation production deep within the skin thus evening out the skin tone giving a clearer looking complexion.
+We can also treat pigmentation problems including age spots using highly advanced pharmaceutical and cosmeceutical products which regulate pigmentation production deep within the skin.
+This evens out the skin tone giving a clearer looking complexion.

 To find out more about our highly effective treatments for age spots, liver spots, sun spots and other pigmentation then call us today to find out more on 01962 809937.